Chelsea DeBoer’s Father Reveals MTV Has College Funds For ‘Teen Mom 2’ Kids

 A photo posted by Chelsea DeBoer (@chelseahouska) on

 Until someone reveals how much is in these college funds, it’s impossible to know whether the children are indeed covered for school.
 Plus, it is also unknown whether it was only the older children that are covered or if MTV covers all new children, including Watson Cole and Ensley.
-Randy didn’t go into detail on Twitter and he may want to protect his daughter, Chelsea DeBoer.
+Randy didn’t go into detail on Twitter, and he may want to protect his daughter, Chelsea DeBoer.

 What do you think of Chelsea DeBoer’s father explaining the college funds to Teen Mom 2 fans?
 Are you surprised that the children on the show are getting college funds from MTV to help them get an education later in life?